Waste oil centrifuge system in industrial waste oil processing facility — Dolphin Centrifuge

 • Sludge — solid contaminants (intermittently ejected from the bowl)

 A waste oil centrifuge is a heavy-duty, industrial-grade machine.
-It has the added capacity to self-eject the separated solids.
-It also discharges the separated water continuously through a discrete heavy-phase outlet.
+It has the added capacity to self-eject the separated solids and discharge separated water continuously.

 Performance Results